SwiftERM Hyper-personalisation for ecommerce email marketing

 Península de Setúbal

-Lying across the mouth of the Tagus river, this is largely a flat, sandy region with the exception of the Serra da Arrábida, a short chain of mountains with clay and limestone soils.
+Lying across the mouth of the Tagus River, this is largely a flat, sandy region except the Serra da Arrábida, a short chain of mountains with clay and limestone soils.
 There are two DOCs within the peninsula:

 Alentejo